andrewjjeon/robotgrasp_wfp/README.md

-Setup/Environment + How to Run demo + Pre-trained model
+Setup/Environment

 Please follow the environment setup and demo instructions from the FoundationPose github repository.
+In there you can find the following
+- Pre-trained model weights
+- Expected Output
+- How to Run demo
+- Docker environment is pre-defined, you simply have to run/build it

 All requirements will automatically be built as part of the docker environment, this is included in the FoundationPose repository.